IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 I/O group configuration is only supported for use with IBM Spectrum Virtualize family storage systems.

-## Volume clone limitations

-The following limitations apply when using volume clones with the IBM block storage CSI driver:

-**Note:** For high availability volume clone limitations, see [High availability (HA) limitations](#high-availability-ha-limitations).

--   When cloning a PersistentVolumeClaim (PVC), the clone cannot contain a smaller size than the source PVC.

-    **Note:** The size can be expanded after the cloning process.

--   A PVC and its clone need to both have the same volume mode (**Filesystem** or **Block**).

 ## NVMe®/FC usage limitations

  Red Hat® Enterprise Linux CoreOS (RHCOS) does not support NVMe®/FC.